DataAstrologer/DataScience/Statistical Case Studies/README.md

 2. Lorex Pharmaceutical - This is a case out of a textbook from the University of Virginia.
 Lorex Pharmaceutical decides the fill-target-level for the new medicine Litanol in order to comply with the requirements of the Food and Drug Administration (FDA) and increase profits. **Concepts Covered: Normal Distribution & Z-Score.**

-3. Amore Frozen Foods - The quality manager at Amore Frozen Foods has to decide if Amore should switch back the fill-target to 8.22 oz. or leave it at 8.44 oz. for its Mac and Cheese Product. **Concepts Covered: Sampling Distribution & Z-Score.**
+3. Amore Frozen Foods - The quality manager at Amore Frozen Foods has to decide if Amore should switch back the fill-target to 8.22 oz. or leave it at 8.44 oz. for its Mac and Cheese Pies.
+Furthermore, an optimal fill-target level was suggested to get maximum profitability. **Concepts Covered: Sampling Distribution & Z-Score.**

 4. City Center Hospital - This case is from the University of Western Ontario.
 The City Center Hospital installed a new IT system for the nurses.
 The analysis determines if the new system significantly helps the nurses improve thier productivity or not. **Concepts Covered: Hypothesis Testing(Two-Population) & t-Distribution.**

 5. Wachovia Bank - A. Mebane Davis, the new manager of the Piedmont Operations Center of Wachovia Bank and Trust of North Carolina, was reviewing the staffing needs for the Proof Department of the bank.
-In order to ensure continued cost effective employee performance, Mr. Davis had to forecast the demand for the 67th week and shedule workers accordingly. **Concepts Covered: Time Series Forecasting**
+In order to ensure continued cost effective employee performance, Mr. Davis had to forecast the demand for the 67th week and shedule workers accordingly. **Concepts Covered: Time Series Forecasting.**

 6. Hightower Department Stores - Julia Brown, the toy buyer for the chain of Hightower Department stores, was responsible for buying toys from all around the world and selling them at a profit for the company.
-She had to decide which toy to import based on her test data and predicted the sales of the imported toy. **Concepts Covered: Regression Analysis**
+She had to decide which toy to import based on her test data and predicted the sales of the imported toy. **Concepts Covered: Regression Analysis.**